cunterrainer/Hardware-Plotter/README.md

 # Example Usage
 Here is an example of how to use this application:
 1. Connect your Arduino board to your computer.
-2. Open a serial communication program (e.g. Arduino IDE)
+2. Open an IDE or text editor (e.g. Arduino IDE)
-3. Upload the following code to your Arduino board:
+3. Upload the following code to your board:
 ```c++
 void setup()
 {